How do I redeem my Golden Bubbles?

 Our soaps are made using organic ingredients in many cases.
 Each product label will indicate which ingredients are organic.

-We recognize that there isn't really such a thing as "natural soap" or “organic soap”, in the technical sense of the words, since soap isn't present or formed in nature.
+- We recognize that there isn't really such a thing as "natural soap" or “organic soap”, in the technical sense of the words, since soap isn't present or formed in nature.
 At Perfectly Natural Soap, we take elements from nature and mix them together to make something new (alkali + oil = soap).
 However, saponification is a chemical reaction that occurs by mixing these elements.
 Some would therefore call it a "chemical" and technically they are correct.
-We needed to find a way to convey to you our commitment to only use ingredients that are plant based, contain NO phthalates, dyes or preservatives and we do that by using the term “natural”.
+We needed to find a way to convey to you our commitment to only use ingredients in our soaps that are plant based, contain NO phthalates, dyes or parabens and we do that by using the term “natural”.

 Does Perfectly Natural Soap contain glycerin?

 Yes.
 Glycerin is a natural byproduct of the saponification of the oils we use to make our soap, so it is a natural part of all our soaps.
 Our soaps qualify as glycerin soaps because glycerin accounts for over 9% of the final bar of soap.
-But your soap isn't clear?
-Clear glycerin soaps contain a sugar-alcohol compound that gives them their clarity.
-That sugar-alcohol compound can actually dry your skin and most importantly, doesn't add any value to the bar of soap.
-We strive to ensure that each ingredient we add to our soap gives either a skin or aromatherapy benefit to our soap.

 Does Perfectly Natural Soap contain SLS?